HeapSpace/heapcon/content/talks/serverless-the-missing-manual/_index.md

 ---
 title: "Serverless: The Missing Manual"
+description: "Serving files without a web server and managing application state in a stateless environment."
 ---

 Do serverless cloud platforms leave you with more questions than answers?
 This session will focus on migrating from traditional applications to serverless cloud platforms.